caroleolivier/caroleolivier.github.io/_posts/2017-10-03-continuous-integration-in-github.md

 _Build lifecycle_

-I found that [documentation page](https://docs.travis-ci.com/user/customizing-the-build#The-Build-Lifecycle) about Travis build lifecycle.
+I found this [documentation page](https://docs.travis-ci.com/user/customizing-the-build#The-Build-Lifecycle) about Travis build lifecycle.
 I think it is worth reading to get an idea of what happened at build time.

 _Build Status icon_